aroberge/reeborg-world-creation/included/the-many-different-editors.md

 This editor can contain code \(in the same language as the code in the main editor\) that is to be run together with the user's program.

-Before a program \(entered in the main editor\) is run, it is concatenated with the code found in the **Pre** editor, followed by the code found in the **Post** editor. \[_For Python, there is additional processing of the code done so that lines about to be executed can be highlighted in the editor, and to allow the variable "watch"._\] This additional code can be used to add additional requirements for a task which could not be done using the menu-driven World editor.
+Before a program \(entered in the main editor\) is run, it is concatenated with the code found in the **Pre** editor, followed by the code found in the **Post** editor. \[_For Python, there is extra processing of the code done so that lines about to be executed can be highlighted in the editor, and to allow the variable "watch"._\] This additional code can be used to add supplementary requirements for a task which could not be done using the menu-driven World editor.

 ## The Post editor